moskytw/mosql/docs/query.rst

     It generates the SQL statement, ``SELECT ...`` .

-    The following usages generate the same SQL statement.
+    The following usages generate the same SQL statement:

     >>> print select('person', {'person_id': 'mosky'})
     SELECT * FROM "person" WHERE "person_id" = 'mosky'